 Product Lifecycle Management (PLM) technology is a vital cornerstone in the streamlined process of product development, particularly within large-scale enterprises.
 It's revered for its ability to house official documents, manage various workflows, and safeguard access to vital information.
 However, its implementation isn't without challenges, particularly when it comes to everyday collaboration, reviews, and iterations.

-A study by Valery Merminod and Eric Blanco for the International Product Development Management Conference concluded that “...PLM facilitates project management but has a limited value for daily collaborative work especially during the preliminary design phase”.
+Research conducted by Valery Merminod and Eric Blanco at the International Product Development Management Conference sheds light on the issue, concluding that PLM excels in project management but falls short in daily collaboration, especially during preliminary design.

 So, what's the root cause of this limitation?
 It's anchored in PLM's fundamental structure.
 PLM software's strength lies in creating standardized workflows, but this can become a weakness when the design process needs to be more fluid.
 As a result, PLM tends to become inflexible and difficult to use daily.

 The early design stages require rapid changes, and the tools supporting this process must be just as agile.
 A post from WhichPLM explains this drawback, noting that the "restrictive nature of the underlying structure" means designs often don't enter a PLM system until nearly complete.
 This creates extra burdens for design teams and hinders early collaboration.

 The Workaround and its Drawbacks